YasuhiroABE/docker-sdaps-ja/README.md

 * files/sdapsreport.cls is distributed as the LPPL v1.3c or any later versions.
 * files/*.py files are distributed as the GPL v3 or any later versions.
+* The other files created by YasuhiroABE are distributed as the GPL V3 or any later versions.

 ### Diffs of source code